shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 Initially the scan limits will be set to the current VFO Rx frequency minus 1Mhz to plus 1Mhz.

-Scan limits scan be changed by manually entering both frequencies e.g.
+Scan limits can be changed by manually entering both frequencies e.g.

 1 4 4 0 0 0 1 4 8 0 0 0